apache/trafficserver/doc/developer-guide/jsonrpc/jsonrpc-handler-development.en.rst

 ******************************

 Use this section as a guide for developing new rpc methods inside |TS| and how to expose them through the |RPC| endpoint.
-Before we start is worth mentioning some of the architecture of the current implementation.
+Before we start, it is worth mentioning some of the architecture of the current implementation.
 The whole RPC mechanism is divided in few components.

 Json RPC manager